 - RUSHING through the days like there’s no tomorrow

 - NOT BREATHING deeply (which goes together with #9)

 - BELIEVING challenges are something to be afraid of instead of being big adventures

 - NOT HAVING a supplementary dental insurance

 - LIVING with too much clutter

-I’m curious: Did you do something for the first time in 2020?
+I’m curious: Did you do something for the first time last year (or this year)?
 Maybe you broke some bad habits?
 I’d love to hear about it.